MichaelsOffShore/MusicPlayer/README.md

 # MusicPlayer
-A Music Player App.
-Built with Python
+A Music Player App, built with Python

 Music player is complete with play/pause functionality, skip, and previous track.
 *A song list is located on the top left of the UI.